-Oracle's advertising expenses, which are included within sales and marketing expenses, were $85 million in fiscal 2013.
+Oracle's advertising expenses, which are included within sales and marketing expenses, were $79 million in fiscal 2014 (ended May).

-The company's strong licensing sales and distributed geographic presence have allowed Oracle to grow sales and net income year over year through the global economic downturn while many competitors faltered.
+The company's strong licensing sales and distributed geographic presence have allowed Oracle to grow sales and net income year over year even through the global economic downturn when some competitors faltered.

 In mid-2013 Oracle announced major partnerships with two rivals in an effort to enhance its cloud-based offerings.
 Under an agreement with Microsoft, the world's top software maker will run Oracle database software in its Windows Azure cloud platform; the collaboration also calls for other mixing of software.
 Under a nine-year agreement with salesforce.com, Oracle will integrate some of its programs with salesforce.com products and salesforce.com will increase its own use of Oracle products.

 Most of Oracle's products are developed internally.
-The company spends billions of dollars each year on R&D. Much of its R&D goes into ensuring its core database products continue to dominate that market, as well as toward investments to ensure that technology from various acquisitions is successfully integrated into its sprawling landscape of products.
+The company spends billions of dollars each year on R&D. Much of its R&D (about $5.2 billion in 2014) goes into ensuring its core database products continue to dominate that market, as well as toward investments to ensure that technology from various acquisitions is successfully integrated into its sprawling landscape of products.
 Still, acquisitions are not a passing fad at Oracle, but an integral part of its strategy.

 Mergers and Acquisitions